hamstar/BullshitMeter/README.md

 ## The Headline Includes the Phrase "Blow To"

 * It also gets phrased in the other direction.
 Congress passes a cut in payroll taxes.
 That's good news for the people paying the taxes, right?
 Nope, it's a "victory for Obama."

->I think there is room for a plugin or userscript that searches for the terms on news websites (and reddit even) and displays a bullshit logo next to titles or overlaid on the page (perhaps with a description/mouse over of why its labeled bullshit).
-Could also reference to this article for a full explanation of why that term was chosen.
-It would be interesting browsing through news sites and seeing how many bullshit labels come up.
-I'm sure they will find more words to use instead once they catch on to us, so we might need to modify the filter in future.